zSnout/zSnout.com/src/views/blog/yet-another-web-framework.md

 ---
 author: Zachary Sakowitz
 category: code
-date: 2022-11-13
+date: 2022-11-16
 ---

 About 3 months ago, I published an article titled [Let's Make A Web Framework](/blog/lets-make-a-web-framework).
-While it was a fun article to write, I've been working on another reactive system that I think is better, and I want to share it with you.
+While it was a fun article to write, I've been working on another reactivity system for JavaScript that I think is better, and I want to share it with you.
 Let's dive in!

+## Prerequisites

+Before you read this article, you should be comfortable with some elements of JavaScript.
+If you don't know any JavaScript, this article may not be good for you.
+You should also catch up on ES6 constructs, as we'll use them frequently.
+Specifically, we'll use the following concepts in our code:

+- destructuring
+- arrow functions
+- `let` and `const` variables
+- passing functions as parameters
+- `Set`s
+- instanceof
+- typeof
+- `== null` to check for `null` and `undefined`
+- spread and rest syntax
+- shorthand object methods

+If you don't know all of these, don't worry.
+Just Google them and you'll get the hang of the concepts behind them pretty quickly.
+Now, let's get on to the actual article!

 ## The reactive primitives